AbledaPeter/acme-insights/README.md

 ## Data

 You should have access to the [acme-data](https://github.com/sspinc/acme-data) repository as it is configured as a submodule under the `data` directory.
-There, you will find CSV files that contain the products, orders and returns of the fictional company, [Acme Corporation](http://en.wikipedia.org/wiki/Acme_Corporation).
+There, you will find TSV files that contain the products, orders and returns of the fictional company, [Acme Corporation](http://en.wikipedia.org/wiki/Acme_Corporation).

 ## Task